 VICINITIES OF BADARA VILLAGE

-The village Badara located 22 kilometers far from Stepanakert in the picturesque mountainous district, surrounded by forests - one of the most favorite vacation spots for inhabitants of the capital city of Republic of Mountainous Karabakh and its visitors.
+The village Badara located 22 kilometers far from Stepanakert in the picturesque mountainous district, surrounded by forests - one of the most favorite vacation spots for inhabitants of the capital city of Republic of Artsakh and its visitors.

 Icy cold springs, beautiful landscapes, Alpine meadows, and small mountain rivers – it is far not the full list of sights of this village.
 Among all this magnificence there are monastic complexes, churches, khachkars (cross-stones) which make Badara an attractive place also for those who are interested in the Armenian history.